 To seek higher salaries, speech-language pathologist assistants can gain hands-on experience by completing clinical work under a qualified pathologist.
 Often called a fellowship, these internships involve applying and improving the skills learned in an academic degree program.
 You’ll also need to gain the CCC-SLP certification, which requires you to have successfully completed a 36-week fellowship.

 What Other Fields Can You Enter With a Degree in Speech Therapy?

-With the skills and knowledge gained in a degree program in speech therapy, some graduates choose to become audiologists, though this typically requires a master’s degree too.
+With the skills and knowledge gained in a degree program in speech therapy, you might choose to become an audiologist, though this typically requires a master’s degree too.
 With some broader degree programs, there may also be potential to work as an occupational therapist or recreational therapist.
 Each of these roles requires a different level of education.

-Recreational therapists do not focus on communication disorders and instead help those with other disabilities or illnesses.
-Requiring only a bachelor’s degree to begin working, these professionals earned a median salary of around $48,220 in 2019, according to data from the BLS, which is just a little above the U.S. national average for all occupations combined.
-Occupational therapists, on the other hand, earned almost double that salary, though a master’s degree is required.
+Recreational therapists do not focus on speech disorders or communication disorders but help those with other disabilities or illnesses.
+According to data from the BLS, these professionals require only a bachelor’s degree to begin working, earning a median salary of around $47,940.
+This is just slightly above the U.S. national average for all occupations combined.
+On the other hand, occupational therapists earn almost double that salary, though a master’s degree is required.

-If you’re considering further study, then the role of an audiologist could be an attractive option.
-Popular among graduates of doctoral programs in this field, becoming an audiologist will have you diagnose and treat hearing loss and balance problems, among additional complications involving the ears.
-These professionals earned a median salary of $77,600 in 2019 and still enjoy a projected 13% growth in demand over the next decade, though again, a master’s degree is required to gain employment.
+Becoming an audiologist could be an attractive option if you’re considering further study.
+Popular among graduates of doctoral programs in this field, becoming an audiologist involves diagnosing and treating hearing loss and balance problems, among additional complications involving the ears.
+These professionals earn a median salary of $78,950 and enjoy a projected 10 percent growth in demand over the next decade.
+However, this career also requires a master’s degree.

-If you’re interested in pursuing higher education, then you should check out the 30 Top Fastest Accredited Online Graduate Colleges and the 30 Best Nationally Accredited Online Colleges!
+If you’re interested in pursuing higher education, check out the 30 Top Fastest Accredited Online Graduate Colleges and the 30 Best Nationally Accredited Online Colleges!